Chisholm Trail Crossing Park

 About the Location

-One of the park's most notable features is its proximity to Brushy Creek and the actual "round rock" that gave the city its name.
-This limestone rock, visible in the creek bed, served as a landmark for travelers along the Chisholm Trail, marking a safe low-water crossing point for cattle and wagons.
+A notable aspect of the park is its connection to Brushy Creek and the actual "round rock" that gave the city its name.
+This limestone formation in the creek bed isn't just any old rock - it was a crucial landmark for travelers on the Chisholm Trail, marking a safe spot to cross with cattle and heavy wagons.

 All Features & Facilities